Facebook competition rules.

 You cannot …

 *Ask people to share as a form of entry

-*Ask people to tag themselves in images they are not depicted in as a form of entry
+*Ask people to tag themselves or a friend as a form of entry

 *Ask people to like your page as a form of entry

 Facebook competition rules